 Physical Therapy (Professional Program: DPT)

 The College of Applied Health Sciences offers the Doctor of Physical Therapy degree.
-The DPT is the entry-level degree for people who want to become physical therapists.
-At the University of Illinois at Chicago, students complete eight terms (33 months) of didactic and clinical education that includes lecture courses, laboratory courses, seminars, and clinical internships.
+The DPT is the entry-level degree for individuals who wish to become physical therapists.
+At the University of Illinois at Chicago, students complete eight terms (33 months) of didactic and clinical education that includes lecture and laboratory courses, seminars, and clinical internships.

 UIC DPT graduates are ahead of the curve: The overall licensure exam pass rates have been 100% for the last three years.
 The job market is strong.
 All graduates responding to a survey one year after graduation report they are working as physical therapists in diverse clinical settings within six months of graduation.

 The Doctor of Physical Therapy (DPT) program at the University of Illinois at Chicago is accredited by:

 Commission on Accreditation in Physical Therapy Education (CAPTE)

 Alexandria, Virginia 22305-3085

-The Doctor of Physical Therapy program was first accredited in 1973, and was most recently accredited for 10 years, in November 2017.
+The Doctor of Physical Therapy program was first accredited in 1973, and was most recently reaccredited for an additional 10 years, in November 2017.

 The Doctor of Physical Therapy program offers students the following:

 - world-class faculty in all major physical therapy specialties, including researchers with labs on site

-- an ever-increasing selection of elective courses in pediatrics, women’s health, gait and movement analysis, neuroplasticity, and sports physical therapy
+- an ever-increasing selection of elective courses in pediatrics, geriatrics, women’s health, movement analysis, neuroplasticity, and sports physical therapy

 - a prime location in the heart of Chicago

-The Doctor of Physical Therapy at UIC is considered a professional clinical doctorate degree program, not a graduate program.
+The Doctor of Physical Therapy program at UIC is considered a professional clinical doctorate degree program, not a graduate program.
 Applications for this program should be submitted through the Physical Therapist Central Application Service (PTCAS).
-The applications are then forwarded and processed through the Department of Physical Therapy.
-For more information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.
+The applications are then forwarded to and processed by the Department of Physical Therapy.
+For additional information on the DPT program, admission requirements, and the application process, please consult the Department of Physical Therapy website.